 Gathering of the functional requirements has been accomplished with the collaborative effort of all technical partners.
-D4.2 will is not only a list of requirements but it aims to expose the complete path from use case scenario to the technical objectives of each module.
+D4.2 will not only a list of requirements but it aims to expose the complete path from use case scenario to the technical objectives of each module.

 The process followed is presented below in Figure 2.